 - You were being paid by your employer at the time that you were hurt.

 - You have no fixed office and you travel for work.

 Workers’ compensation may also apply in any other situation where you can prove that you were performing a work-related activity at the time of the accident.

 There may be a lot of finger pointing after a motor vehicle crash and it is important to know the truth about your recovery.
 To begin, it is important to know that:

 - You may be entitled to a recovery whether you were the driver or passenger at the time of the crash.

 - You may be entitled to a third-party recovery if another driver was responsible for your accident injury.
 This may include damages for pain and suffering.

 While work-related motor vehicle accidents are among the most common type of workers’ compensation case, they are also among the most complicated.
-Accordingly, we encourage you to contact an experienced workers’ compensation lawyer today—via this website or by phone—to schedule a free, no-obligation consultation about your rights and your recovery.
+Accordingly, we encourage you to contact an experienced workers’ compensation lawyer today.
+Contact us online or call us directly at 800.800.5678 to schedule a free, no-obligation consultation about your rights and your recovery.